-- (1) Collating, validating and storing data from fishery logbooks; - (2) Processing catch samples provided by observers; - (3) Undertaking a fishery-independent survey using the Daily Egg Production Method (DEPM) and delivering a spawning biomass report; and

-(4) Integrating fishery-dependent and fishery-independent data using Stock Synthesis and delivering a stock assessment report.
+- (1) Processing catch samples provided by observers; - (2) Undertaking a fishery-independent survey using the Daily Egg Production Method (DEPM) and delivering a spawning biomass report; and - (3) Integrating fishery-dependent and fishery-independent data using SardEst and delivering a stock assessment report.

 The Harvest Strategy for the Sardine Fishery has three tiers.
 The frequency of delivery of spawning biomass and stock assessment reports is determined by tier.
-Currently, the Sardine Fishery is managed at Tier 3.
+Currently, the Sardine Fishery is managed at Tier 2.

-The core components of the work for 2022/23 are to (1) deliver the report on the DEPM-based spawning biomass estimate (by October 2022) and (2) commence the stock assessment report for 2022 (to be delivered by November 2023, i.e. the next SLA).
+The core components of the work for 2023/24 are to (1) deliver the report on the DEPM-based spawning biomass estimate for 2023 (by October 2023), (2) deliver the stock assessment report for 2022 (by November 2023), and (3) undertake a DEPM-based spawning biomass estimate for 2024, including targeted sampling of adult sardines (to be delivered by October 2024, i.e. the next SLA).